cloudaware/compliance-policies/ce/ca/azure/sql-database/disable-database-allows-ingress-from-any-ip-rule/description.md

 In order to reduce the potential attack surface for a SQL server, firewall rules should be defined with more granular IP addresses by referencing the range of addresses available from specific datacenters.

+If `Allow Azure services and resources to access this server` is 'Checked', this will allow resources outside of the subscription/tenant/organization boundary, within any region of Azure, to effectively bypass the defined SQL Server Network ACL on public endpoint.
+A malicious attacker can successfully launch a SQL server password bruteforce attack by creating a virtual machine in any Azure subscription/region, from outside of the subscription boundary where the SQL Server is residing.

 ## Impact

 Disabling `Allow Azure services and resources to access this server` will break all connections to SQL server and Hosted Databases unless custom IP specific rules are added in Firewall Policy.